Graphic Novel Katman by Kevin C. Pyle

 Burnt White | Colored Ink | 24 tall x 18 wide

-From a series of drawings inspired by Paul Virilo’s Bunker Archeology
+Detail of a scrollscape.
+From a series of drawing inspired by Paul Virilo’s Bunker Archeology